momonoki1990/aws-tutorial-chat-app/node-ver/README.md

-# Chat App Node version
+# Chat App (using node)

-This is node version of serverless chat application enhanced by aws tutorial
+This is serverless chat application enhanced by aws tutorial, using node

 ## Created by